Blog>Cost Guides>House renovation: Cost breakdown 2025

 Meanwhile, fully rewiring a house will take around 6-15 days, depending on how much work is needed and the size of your property.
 So, you'll need to budget a minimum of £2,100 for an electrician.

-Factors affecting the cost of a house renovation
+Factors affecting the cost of home renovation

 The list of jobs and costs for a house renovation can be long, and it'll be influenced by many factors.
 Some of the main ones are: